Updated: Sep 5

 He would also be liable for ABSD.

-In his case, a DPS where the developer allows a longer deferred completion period would address his obstacles and reduce his down payment to 10 percent in cash, offer him the flexibility of moving into a new home early, ample time to sell his previous home and therefore qualify for an 80 percent loan.
+In his case, a DPS where the developer allows a longer deferred completion period would address his obstacles and reduces his down payment to 10 percent in cash, offer him the flexibility of moving into a new home early, ample time to sell his previous home and therefore qualify for a 75 percent loan.

-One example of this is the DPS introduced at CapitaLand’s The Interlace and d’Leedon projects.
+One example of this was the DPS introduced at CapitaLand’s The Interlace and d’Leedon projects.

 Case study 2: Property investor keen to get into the market and feels there is potential upside in the next two years